zamitkumar/stock-price-predictor-Udacity/README.md

-**Stock Price Prediction Capstone Project Overview**
+Title **Stock Price Prediction Capstone Project for Datascience Nanodegree(Udacity) **

-This Capstone Project is focused on developing a Stock Price Predictor using machine learning techniques.
+Description: This Capstone Project is focused on developing a Stock Price Predictor using machine learning techniques.
 The main goal is to predict stock prices, specifically the Close price, based on historical trading data, ultimately helping investors make more informed decisions.

 Project Overview
 The objective is to create a tool that accurately predicts stock prices by analyzing past trading data.
 The model will use key financial metrics such as:
 * Opening prices: The price at which a stock starts trading for the day.